refola/schnorr-js/README.md

-# schnorr.js
+# schnorr-js

 This is a thing that does Schnorr stuff.

 # License

+All rights reserved.
+THERE IS NO WARRANTY OF ANY KIND.

-This is currently unlicensed.
-Please contact me if you wish to have a license to do more than what the GitHub terms of use allows.
+Please contact me if you want a more permissive license.